frevo-on-rails/abrilproruby.com/docs/selected_proposals_pt.md

 CTO no Palpiteros

 ### Short Bio
-I’m a CTO and leader engineer, currently living in São Paulo, an enthusiast technologist that love open source, a blog author in RubySource, and also a speaker of some international and national conferences like Ruby Conf Brazil, TakeOff in France, Rails Israel, Italian Ruby Day, RuPy Brazil, DevCon in Israel and others.
+I’m a CTO and leader engineer, currently living in São Paulo, an enthusiast technologist that love open source, a blog author in RubySource, and also a speaker of some international and national conferences like Ruby Conf Brazil, TakeOff in France, Rails Israel, Italian Ruby Day, RuPy Brazil, DevCon in Israel and others.

 http://cl.ly/image/2P060G0K3Q3f